 “We were changing our brand and our look, and our internal structure, and it was all a little chaotic trying to get everyone on the same page.
 Every time someone new came in, or a title changed, or a phone number changed we had to work on it with everyone and it got pretty annoying.”

 As Wiser grew from a new startup to leaders in pricing automation, their Director of Marketing identified a need for a unified company brand for all communication channels, but found it a challenge to easily integrate the company branding into all external email communications.

 Although some team members integrated their signatures with the new company branding, this was difficult to enforce across all teams and company employees.
 They were looking for a tool which would help them extend their branding for all company employee signatures, whilst also centrally controlling the messages used for a smoother, more unified corporate presence.
-That’s where WiseStamp for Business came in.
+That’s where WiseStamp email signature management software for business came in.

 With WiseStamp’s team solution for Google for Work, startups can brand all corporate emails with their company branding, and add marketing and social media apps to promote what is most important to them.

 Team signatures are controlled from one central dashboard, so you can guarantee a unified and professional signature across your whole team (including your unique CTO).

 Powtoon, a presentation and video creation startup, use their WiseStamp signature for everyone on their team.
 Powtoon is a startup that is focused on their clean and fun branding and design element, so by using a unified team signature solution they carry these important branding elements through to their email communication.